Keyword search: The most important tips and tricks in ten minutes

 Here, the user searches for a general type of information.
 With the keyword “Orchid”, he/she searches, for example, for nursing instructions, botanical classification, scientific articles, etc.

 Interesting for keyword search?
+In certain circumstances.

 C) Search keyword